 There are lifestyles and eating habits that can affect women's ability to conceive.

-Alcohol consumption or smoking are not the only habits involved in them.
+Alcohol consumption or smoking is not the only habits involved in them.
 There are also foods that affect women's fertility, such as coffee or foods rich in saturated fats.

 Caffeine is one of the most consumed stimulants and is not only found in coffee, but also in tea, soft drinks, chocolate...